 Self-storage facilities (originally known as mini-ware-houses) are relatively new investments compared to apartments, office buildings, retail or industrial.
-There has been an increased demand for space, with the number of people using self-storage having increased at a pace faster than population growth.
+There has been a big demand for space in recent years, with the increased number of people using self-storage units.